Little Navmap Logo

 The appended legs are selected after loading the flight plan.

 9.1.4.
-Recent Flight Plans
+Recent Flight Plans

 Shows all recently loaded flight plans for quick access.
-You can clear the list by selecting Clear Menu.
+You can clear

 Little Navmap will show an error message if you try to load a deleted file.

 9.1.5.
-Save Flight Plan Save Flight Plan
+Save Flight Plan

 Saves the flight plan into the current LNMPLN file.
 This format allows to store all flight plan attributes of Little Navmap.
 Disabled if no flight plan has been loaded or created.

-Little Navmap opens the Save as dialog (see below Save Flight Plan as LNMPLN) if departure, destination or any other value used in the flight plan name has changed.
-This helps to avoid overwriting LNMPLN files with wrong plans after reversing direction, for example.
+destination or any other value used in the flight plan name has changed.
+This helps to avoid

 Note